Israel Country Commercial Guide

 Water

-Domestic and regional water infrastructure upgrades: as part of Mekorot’s plans to upgrade the water infrastructure, it is planning multiple design projects for drilling, pumping stations, pipelines, tanks, reservoirs, water treatment, cathodic protection and more.
-In addition to catering for Israel’s domestic water needs, the Government of Israel is also planning to increase the amount of water sold to Jordan, as part of the “Project Prosperity” deal between the two governments.
-According to the latest plan, a large desalination plant would be constructed on the Mediterranean coast that would provide additional water to Israel and Jordan.
+• Domestic and regional water infrastructure upgrades: As part of the Water Authority’s plans, multiple design and construction projects are planned, including drilling, pumping stations, pipelines, tanks, reservoirs, water treatment, cathodic protection, and more.
+Beyond meeting domestic water needs, Israel intends to increase water sales to Jordan under the “Project Prosperity” agreement.
+According to the latest plan, a large desalination plant on the Mediterranean coast will provide additional water to both Israel and Jordan.

-Groundwater remediation, laying water pipes, and digital transformation projects (including advanced sensors, command and control systems, and new SCADA system) are also viable opportunities for U.S. exporters of equipment, technologies and services.
+• Other opportunities: Groundwater remediation, laying water pipes, and digital transformation projects are also viable opportunities for U.S. exporters of equipment, technologies, and services.

 Recycling

 As of 2020, Israel sends approximately 80% of its waste to landfill, while only 20% is recycled.
-The Ministry of Environmental Protection’s (MOEP) goal is a transition by 2050 from Israel’s current, resource-consuming linear economy into a circular economy, which strives for minimum waste production and maximum efficiency in the use of resources.
+The Ministry of Environmental Protection (MOEP) aims to transition by 2050 from Israel’s current, resource-consuming linear economy to a circular economy, which strives to minimize waste production and maximize resource efficiency.
 MOEP’s short-term goals for 2030 are to recycle 54% of the waste (compared to 20% in 2020), create the necessary infrastructure for separation at source and sorting facilities that will process 100% of the waste, while reducing landfill disposal to 20% (from 80% in 2020).

-To meet these ambitious goals for 2030, the MOEP anticipates that approximately 7-10 new sorting facilities will be required to handle dry, recyclable waste (which constitutes about 39% of total waste) in addition to the five facilities already operating, and the six facilities that are under development.
-The dry waste material that cannot be recycled will be transferred to energy recovery facilities where possible, or otherwise landfilled.
+To meet these 2030 goals, MOEP estimates that 7-10 new sorting facilities will be required to handle dry, recyclable waste (which makes up about 39% of total waste) in addition to the five facilities already operating, and the six facilities that are under development.
+Dry waste material that cannot be recycled will be transferred to energy recovery facilities where possible, or otherwise landfilled.
 Lastly, the MOEP plans to process organic waste (which constitutes 43% of total waste) in biological treatment facilities, where it will undergo further sorting, and then sent to composting and anaerobic digestion systems.

 Environmental Infrastructure Projects

 The current scope of infrastructure investment in Israel is lower than comparable countries around the world.
-To address this gap, the Israeli government is planning large scale infrastructure projects across almost all industries, and publishes the multi-year Infrastructure for Growth (in Hebrew) workplan, a national infrastructure strategy consolidating all projects valued at more than 100 million shekels (~$30 million) that are either in progress, budgeted or approved by the government.
-The 2023 workplan includes 228 projects, valued at $114 billion in total, across many industries including several projects in the environmental sector.
+To address this gap, the Israeli government is planning large scale infrastructure projects across almost all industries, and publishes the multi-year Infrastructure for Growth workplan, a national infrastructure strategy consolidating all projects valued at more than 100 million shekels (~$30 million) that are either in progress, budgeted or approved by the government.
+The 2025 workplan includes 270 projects, valued at $151 billion in total, across many industries including several projects in the environmental sector.
 A significant portion of the projects will be implemented via a public-private partnership (PPP) model.

 R&D